-Thinking of travelling from NYC to Niagara?
-On my last trip to New York I decided that I needed to get out of the city more!
+Thinking of traveling from New York City to Niagara Falls?
+On my last trip to New York, I decided that I needed to get out of the city more!
 When looking at day trips I decided on Niagara Falls.
 It’s a bit far for a day trip from New York to Niagara Falls and back but you can do it as an overnight trip.
 If you are thinking of taking a day trip from New York City to Niagara Falls this post contains everything you need to know!

 There are several flights each day from New York to Niagara.
 Make sure you book through Skyscanner!
 You can get some great deals and if you book in advance this can end up being the cheapest option.
 The flight time is around 1 hour.

 It takes about 6-7 hours to drive from New York and it’s a pretty easy drive if you have a car.
 We went in December and it snowed frequently on our drive so make sure you check the weather.

 You can take the train from Penn Station and it will take you 9 ½ hours.
 Book online 14 days in advance on Amtrak and you get a booking discount.
 Last time I checked you can expect to pay around $125 for a round trip.

 By public bus, you are looking at 9-15 hours!
 Most of the buses leave from the Port authority terminal and arrive either on the New York side of the falls or you can carry on to the Canadian side.
 It’s cheaper to book in advance and there are three main companies offering connections from New York to Niagara Falls: Greyhound, Trailways NY, and City2City.